MitchellAcoustics15/hydejack-starter-kit/publications.md

 ---
-# Featured tags need to have the `list` layout.
+# You can change it to the regular `page` layout if you want.
-layout: list
+layout: page

-# The title of the tag's page.
+# The title of the page.
 title: Publications

-# The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: publications

-# (Optional) Write a short (~150 characters) description of this featured tag.
+# Write a short (~150 characters) description of each blog post.
+# This description is used to preview the page on search engines, social media, etc.
 description: >
-  This is a featured category, which have their own page.
-  Check out `_featured_tags/example.md` to learn how to create your own.
+  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+# You can show the description on the page by deleting this line:
+hide_description: true

+# TODO
+# image: /assets/img/blog/hydejack-8.png
 ---

 # Publications